MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke-content.md

 Use [Azure Network Watcher](/azure/network-watcher/network-watcher-monitoring-overview) to monitor and troubleshoot network components with the following tools:

 - Traffic Analytics shows you the systems in your virtual networks that generate the most traffic.
 You can visually identify bottlenecks before they degenerate into problems.
-- Network Performance Manager monitors information about ExpressRoute circuits.
+- Network Performance Monitor monitors information about ExpressRoute circuits.
 - VPN diagnostics helps troubleshoot site-to-site VPN connections that connect your applications to on-premises users.

 Also consider enabling [Azure Firewall diagnostic logging](/azure/firewall/firewall-diagnostics) to get better insights into the DNS requests and the allow/deny results in the logs.